prechelt/typecheck-decorator/README.md

 The annotation is an expression that evaluates to a dictionary (rather than a type or a predicate);
-more precisely, it can be any collections.abc.Mapping object.
+more precisely, it can be any collections.Mapping object.
 Again, this is a pragmatic extension for programs that do not model every little data structure as a class but rather make heavy use of the built-in types.